sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * no perl keywords

 ### What can it do?
-* So far, I've gotten the following features working using the recipe above:
+* So far, I can confirm the following features work using the recipe above:
-    * completion
+    * completion (using COQ and nvim-cmp)
     * perlcritic
     * perltidy
     * syntax checking
-    * snippet support
+    * snippet support (with COQ)
-* More details on some of the these features follow
+* More details on some of the these features are below
-* I'm sure there's more it can do that I haven't figured out yet
+* I'm sure there's more it can do that I haven't figured out how to use yet

 ## COQ
 * It's a neovim plugin